dustinpfister/blog_posts/_posts/canvas-example-space-shooter.md

 ### 1.2 - The helpers file

+So I ended up making several javaScript files that have to do with display objects.
+A display object is just an object that has values like x and y and is used to display something in a game area.
+This file contains a bunch of static methods that I use with display objects for applying bounds, moving them by a standard uniform way, and finding the distance between two of them.

 ```js
 var disp = disp || {};
 // apply canvas bounds to given display object with the given canvas
 disp.applyBounds = function (obj, canvas) {
     var w = obj.w || 16,